-To increase the usefulness of Obesity Research & Clinical Practice to the readership, submissions in the following categories will be deemed appropriate for consideration by the Editors and Editorial Board:Original Research Articles: Should not exceed 4500 words with a limit of 40 references.
+To increase the usefulness of Obesity Research & Clinical Practice to the readership, submissions in the following categories will be deemed appropriate for consideration by the Editors and Editorial Board:Original Research Articles: Maximum of 3500 words applied to manuscript text only.
+Maximum of 5 tables/figures and 35 references.
 Divide the manuscript into the following sections: Title Page; Structured Abstract; Introduction; Subjects, Materials and Methods; Results; Discussion; Acknowledgements; References; figures and tables with legends.

 Editorials: Comments by organizations or individuals on topics of current interest will be by invitation only.Review articles: Critical presentations of topics of interest to those active in the prevention and treatment of obesity and its associated conditions, will generally be invited but unsolicited reviews will be considered for publication if topical, of high quality and subject to peer review.

 Short Communication: Report results of original fundamental research in any branch in the field of obesity.
 Papers describing new methods or significant developments of recognised methods which provide significant insight into origin of obesity and obesity related-diseases, nervous system, the pathophysiology of an obesity related-disease, or obesity treatment may also be submitted.
 Articles should be written in sufficient detail to allow others to verify the above methods.
-Wordcount of up to 1,800 words, excluding Abstract.
-Maximum of 20 references, and three Tables/Figures only.Case Reports: Limited to the presentation and discussion of cases that help advance our understanding of the pathophysiology or management of obesity and related syndromes.
-Wordcount of up to 1,800 words, excluding Abstract.
-Maximum of 20 references, and three Tables/Figures only.
+Maximum of 1200 - 1500 words, 3 figures/tables and 20 references.Case Reports: Limited to the presentation and discussion of cases that help advance our understanding of the pathophysiology or management of obesity and related syndromes.
+Maximum of 1200 - 1500 words, 3 figures/tables and 20 references.